Dear Friends of CREER,

 Children enrolled in these programs also learn vital study skills, workmanship and the joy and pride in learning; giving them a sense of empowerment that will help them achieve their academic goals.

-To develop children, youth and families through educational, cultural, arts, sports and civic leadership programs.
+To develop children, youth and families through educational, cultural, arts, sports and civic leadership programs, and most recently, to fight food insecurity in their households.

 To create inspiring programs that transform lives and generations through education, culture, athletics, civic leadership and community involvement.